Tarcisio2code/42Berlin/C_Piscine/C_01/ex00/readme.md

 >	// declare and initialize the variable
 >	int i = 24;
 >
->	// use the dereference operator(*) to declare pointer variable
+>	// use the dereference operator(*) to declare the pointer
 >	int *nbr;
 >
->	// use the address of operator(&) to store the address of a variable in the pointer variable
+>	// use the address of operator(&) to store the address of a variable in the pointer
 >	nbr = &i;
 >
 >	// display the first value of the variable